digitalservicebund/ris-norms/time-machine/README.md

 ### PATH

-Note that using the time-machine in the [vscode-extension](../vscode-extension/README.md) requires the scripts to be in the system's PATH.
+Note that using the time-machine in the [vscode-extension](../vscode-extension/README.md) requires the scripts to be in the system's `$PATH`.

 ## Building (without tests)